EricZinda/Perplexity/docs/Concepts2Redesign.md

 # Design
 A tree_record object holds a bunch of generators that generate results for the tree *when requested*.
-These generators record errors in the *current* execution context.
-Because there
+These generators record errors in the execution context they were given.
+There can be subtrees that get executed (e.g. by neg()) in the course of evaluating a tree that should *share* the error context with the outer tree.

-The basic execution model is to call execution_context().
+There is no reason to share a context across trees.
+The context itself is a TreeSolver, and each TreeSolver has an ExecutionContext with it.
+When a subtree gets resolved (as in neg()), a new TreeSolver is created to do it, but uses the same ExecutionContext so errors are recorded for the whole tree.

 This whole thing came about because we weren't getting "(there are more)" messages because solutions to the same tree were not necessarily consecutive
     - What is the difference between building alternative trees up front and forking as you go?